abbaouiAchraf/SlidePuzzleGame/README.md

 # SlidePuzzleGame
-This project is a sliding puzzle game implementation in Java using various design patterns.
+This project is a sliding puzzle game implementation in Java (IntellJ as IDE) using various design patterns.
 The goal of the game is to rearrange tiles on a board to form a specific pattern or arrangement.
 In this implementation, the player must rearrange a 3x3|4x4|5x5 grid of numbered tiles by sliding them into the empty space until they are in numerical order.

 ## Design Patterns
 This project makes use of the following design patterns: